EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ## Statistical DBMS
 A statistical DBMS is a DBMS that provides access to statistics about groups of individuals.
 It should not reveal information about any particular individual.
 Confidential information about an individual can be deduced, combining the results of different statistics or combining the results of statistics with external knowledge (possibly about the database content).

-An example of a Statistical DBMS
+An example of a statistical DBMS

 slides 7/98